TN 34 (07-24)

 • You have any questions.

-• You want more information about his case.
+• You want more information about their case.

 Call or write to our office if you have questions or need more information.
 If you like, come to our office and someone will help you.
 Please bring this notice with you if you come to a Social Security office.